cyberphone/saturn/PSD2.md

 - Builds on a slightly enhanced variant of the firmly established "four corner" model, *obviating the need for PISPs altogether*.
 - Does not expose *any* private information to external parties.
-- Finally unleashes the true power of *decentralization*.
+- Finally unleashes the true power of *decentralization*!

 Saturn, by only dealing with payments, adopts the well-known card paradigm (although the underlying technology is quite different), making it *technically* feasible having a single "wallet" for all parties, *exactly like Apple and Google already have*.

-In addition to the things stated above, Saturn addresses a bunch of other parameters summarized in the following table: https://cyberphone.github.io/doc/saturn/saturn--wallet-using-credit-transfer.pdf
+In addition to the things stated above, Saturn addresses several other parameters as well, summarized in the following table: https://cyberphone.github.io/doc/saturn/saturn--wallet-using-credit-transfer.pdf

 For readers with strong interests in technology, a peek in